hurshkarkhanis/2k-ratings/README.md

 ## Rating Calculation

 As written in [this Complex article](https://www.complex.com/sports/2017/10/how-nba-2k-determines-player-rankings), "every year, these ratings are held up to scrutiny—sometimes by the fans and critics, but most often by the players themselves."
-Every player believes he is worth higher than the number 2K assigns them.
+Every player believes he is worth higher than the number 2K assigns them, and every year, [friendly trash talk enuses](https://www.si.com/nba/2017/08/04/john-wall-twitter-fight-ronnie-nba-2k-rating-salt) between players and Ronnie Singh, the digital marketing director at 2K sports, when players playfully roast Singh for giving them a lower than desired rating.

 Caltulating ratings is a long, complicated, and exhausting process, but generally speaking, a player's overall 2K rating is an aggregation of their ratings in certain cetagories like defending, rebounding, inside/outside scoring (among others), in addition to their archetype.
 For example [versatile point guard Chris Paul's](https://www.2kratings.com/chris-paul) archetype is 'All-Around 2-Way', while the [highly specialized J.J.
 Redick's](https://www.2kratings.com/jj-redick) archetype is "Sharpshooter".